 ASP.NET Core PivotGrid Overview

 The Telerik UI PivotGrid TagHelper and HtmlHelper for ASP.NET Core are server-side wrappers for the Kendo UI PivotGrid widget.
-To add the component to your ASP.NET Core app, you can use either.
+To add the component to your ASP.NET Core application, you can use either.

 The PivotGrid represents multidimensional data in a cross-tabular format.